awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/asg_with_od.md

 ---
-title: "Creating an Auto Scaling Group (ASG) with EC2 On-Demand Instances"
+title: "Create an Auto Scaling Group (ASG) with EC2 On-Demand Instances"
-chapter: true
 weight: 10
 ---

-### Creating an Auto Scaling Group (ASG) with EC2 On-Demand Instances

 In this section, we will create an EC2 Auto Scaling Group for On-Demand Instances using the Launch Template created in previous section.